Private Network Overview

 Multiple VLANs

-Private network supports QinQ.
-QinQ (IEEE 802.1ad) is an Ethernet networking standard, which allows the private network traffic to be segmented with additional 4000 sub-VLAN’s within the single (1) Private Network VLAN that Leaseweb provides.
+Private Network supports QinQ (IEEE 802.1ad), an Ethernet networking standard that allows private network traffic to be segmented into an additional 4000 sub-VLANs within the single Private Network VLAN provided by Leaseweb.

-• It is enabled by default for all existing and new customers and is free of charge
+• Default Enablement: QinQ is enabled by default for all existing and new customers, free of charge.

-• Customers have full control over the sub VLANs and IP subnet assignment
+• Customer Control: Customers have full control over the sub-VLANs and IP subnet assignment.

-• Important The QinQ vlan’s traffic within the private network it’s not isolated just segmented.
+Important Note: QinQ VLAN traffic within the private network is segmented, not isolated.

 ProductQinQ SupportNote